Wednesday, December 10, 2014

 First corn

 Living in the Moshav made me feel as if I was Alice in Wonderland!
-Growing up in the Gray old city of Jerusalem I was fascinated by the Colors around me!
-Butterfly's Birds Flowers and all kinds of 'Crawling Creatures, I have never seen in Jerusalem!
-Everything seemed to be new: Unfamiliar colors, the cycle of new growth, the yellow dry leaves in the Fall, the flowers in the Spring, the Fruit Trees, the fields of Vegetables...
+Growing up in the Gray old city of Jerusalem I was fascinated by the colors of the flowers, butterfly's as well as all the Birds and 'Crawling Creatures' I have never seen in Jerusalem!
+Almost everything was new and colorful: The flowers and fruit trees, the yellow dry leaves in the Fall and the fields of Vegetables...
 It was all so new to me!
-I was examining and counting the flowers, the leaves and comparing the shades of green...
-Once, I found a plant which 'Sprayed' my hands with 'dark liquid', similar to Ink...
+I once found a plant, which 'Sprayed' my hands with 'Dark liquid' similar to Ink...
 It gave me a great idea: "I'll collect this 'Natural Ink' and sell it to 'Vegetarian Stationery Stores, because it did not contain any Chemicals!"
-I decided not to tell anyone about it, so people wouldn't 'Steal my Idea'...
-It would be my secret; just like Aba's "Patent" his x Elusive Invention of "Creating a Motor, which would be running by the Energy of Gravity!" (what (ever it means...)
+I decided not to tell anyone about it, so people wouldn't 'Steal my Idea'; just like my dad's "Patent", his ' Elusive invention, of "creating a motor" which would be running by the Energy of Gravity!" (what ever it means...)

 A mystery